sarkuks/MovieSearch/README.md

 # MovieSearch
-test project to learn how to build a service which can search details from a big database
+test project for learning how to build a service which can search details from a big database